 I am not God, of course, and I don’t hold their futures in my hands.
 But with a clear vision, much intentionality, and prayer, I believe I can help guide and craft them into the people He wants them to be.

 I have a few families that come to mind when I envision how I want ours to turn out—people who have fought the good fight, lived intentionally, and raised children who passionately love the Lord.
 I think it’s important that we all contemplate those we know and ask ourselves what our goals are.
 Who do we want our children to be like?
 And most importantly, what did those families DO to get to where they ARE?

 We cannot be lazy and passive in our parenting now and expect our children to somehow turn out great.
 It takes effort, sacrifices, and many times, hard choices.
-(Of course, sometimes God intervenes and transforms a child in spite of his parenting, but typically, children are the product of their raisings.)

 My children are only 3 and 5, and I’m sure my vision for them will expand and evolve over the years.
 But right now, I’m praying they become people who are rooted in family—that they have a security at home, anchored in shared experiences and inside jokes, that they know cannot be shaken.

 I’m praying that throughout high school, they have a deep, genuine relationship with their Father God so I don’t have to constantly preach that their worth is not in boys or Instagram likes.
 I’m praying sexual purity starts in their hearts—that they see it not as a rule to keep or be broken but as a gift from God that will give them the most fulfilling futures.